 Contemporary art is a definite conversation starter.
 I love seeing what these artists come up with, and it’s always a great talking point with my art-loving son.
 Note: some of the exhibits may not always be kid-friendly.
 I once had to tell my son NOT to sit on the art.
 He had no idea the bench he was eyeing was actually an exhibit!
 Blue Star offers free admission, though you need to schedule your visit.
 Donations are requested in lieu of admission, so make a donation to keep Blue Star the gem that it is.

 The Briscoe is a fun gem that gives your kids a peek into Western life, housed in a beautiful building that’s just down from the Arneson River Theater on the River Walk.
 Officially, the Briscoe “preserves and interprets the art, history, and culture of the American West through engaging exhibitions, educational programs, and public events reflective of the region’s rich traditions and shared heritage.”
 What does that mean for kids?
 They get to learn about cowboys!
 For a mom’s perspective on the Briscoe, check out Inga’s visit with her son.

 Children under 12 are always free at the Briscoe, as are active duty members of the military (family members receive discounted admission when the military member is present).
-The third Sunday of every month is also Locals Day, where all Bexar County residents are admitted at half-off of general admission.
-The museum also regularly hosts free events, like a celebration of the National Day of the Cowboy.
+The first Sunday of every month is also Locals Day, where all Bexar County residents and San Antonio residents receive free admission.
+The museum also regularly hosts free events, like a celebration of the National Day of the Cowboy and Yanaguana Indian Arts Festival.
 You can check out what’s ahead on the museum’s event calendar.